It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Singing Simlish: Jonathan Davis popularized scat-singing in Nu-metal, which David Draiman took to its natural evolution (Ooh-wa-ah-ah-ah!).

 - Song Association: Many nu metal bands owe their popularity to being associated with certain TV shows/video games/movies in which their songs have appeared.
-Good examples would be Celldweller, whose music has appeared in many video game productions, and Linkin Park, who regained popularity via the inclusion of their songs in the Transformers movies.

 - Spiritual Successor: Metalcore, at least in terms of it being The Scrappy of the metal world.
 However, metalcore is more respected than Nu-metal was - it is almost universally agreed to at least be metal.